Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

-With regard to the summarization task, different people tend to have different summaries of the same documents due to different background knowledge and understanding.
-In this case, a better summary should be generated by exchanging one's opinion and negotiating among the summarizers.
-Inspired by the general idea of imitating human summarizers' behaviors, Zhang et al. \cite{zhang2016multiview} suggested a \textsl {MV-CNN} model which ensembles three individual models to incorporate the idea of multi-view learning and CNNs to improve the performance of multi-document summarization.
-In this work, three CNNs with dual-convolutional layers utilize multiple filters with different window sizes to extract distinct saliency scores of the sentences.
-By doing so, the MV-CNN model can better capture semantic and syntactic information of the documents.
-After saliency scores being computed, \textsl{consensus principle} and a two-level \textsl{complementary principle} of multi-view learning are leveraged to calculate the final sentence scores.
+People with different background knowledge and understanding can produce different summaries of the same documents.
+To account for this variability, Zhang et al. \cite{zhang2016multiview} suggested a \textsl {MV-CNN} model that ensembles three individual models to incorporate multi-view learning and CNNs to improve the performance of MDS.
+In this work, three CNNs with dual-convolutional layers used multiple filters with different window sizes to extract distinct saliency scores of sentences.

-Cao et al. \cite{cao2017improving} brought out a \textsl{TCSum} model incorporating an auxiliary text classification sub-task into the multi-document summarization bringing in more supervision signals.
-The text classification model utilizes a CNN descriptor to project the documents onto the distributed representation and to classify input documents into different categories.
-The summarization model shares the projected sentence embedding generated by the classification model.
-Then, the TCSum model chooses the corresponding category-based transformation matrices according to classification results to transform the sentence embedding into the summary embedding.
-Finally, the sentence selection can be predicted by the sentence salience score which is calculated based on the cosine similarity between summary embedding and sentence embedding.
+To overcome the MDS bottlenecks of insufficient training data, Cao et al. \cite{cao2017improving} developed a \textsl{TCSum} model incorporating an auxiliary text classification sub-task into MDS to introduce more supervision signals.
+The text classification model uses a CNN descriptor to project documents onto the distributed representation, and to classify input documents into different categories.
+The summarization model shares the projected sentence embedding from the classification model, and the TCSum model then chooses the corresponding category based transformation matrices according to classification results to transform the sentence embedding into the summary embedding.

-Yin et al. \cite{yin2015optimizing} presented an unsupervised CNN-based model termed \textsl {Novel Neural Language Model (NNLM)} to extract sentence representation and diminish the redundancy of sentence selection.
-The framework of NNLM contains only one convolution layer and a max-pooling layer.
-Within the NNLM, both element-wise averaging sentence representation and context words representation are used to predict the next word.
-In terms of aspect-based opinion summarization, Stefanos et al. \cite{angelidis2018summarizing} leveraged a CNN model to encode the product reviews which contain a set of segments for opinion polarity.